bibimbop123/FitnessEquation/README.md

-# Project Title

 Fitness Equation

-## Description
+This is an app that

-An app that 1.
-Predicts your weight loss/gain timeline!
-2. Calculate your one rep max for any exercise for any body part or compound lifts!
-3.Record your weightlifting routines to track your progress over time!
+1. Predicts your weight loss/gain timeline!
+2. Calculates your one rep max for any exercise for any body part or compound lifts!
+3. Records your weightlifting routines to track your progress over time!

 This project addresses the obesity epidemic in America.
 Can be used with all populations regardless of race, gender, religion.
 As a personal trainer, I often couldn't tell my clients when exactly they should reach goal weight in a healthy timeline